-53. Plaintiff Salomon Campos (for the purpose of this paragraph, "Plaintiff") is an individual residing in Harlingen, Texas.
-On or around March 2015 Mr. Campos purchased a certified pre-owned 2012 BMW X5 Diesel from BMW of Corpus Christi, located in Corpus Christi, Texas.
+63. Plaintiff Salomon Campos (for the purpose of this paragraph, "Plaintiff") is an individual residing in Harlingen, Texas.
+On or around March 2015 Mr. Campos purchased a certified pre-owned 2012 BMW X5 Diesel from BMW of Corpus Christi, located in Corpus

+Christi, Texas.
 Mr. Campos paid approximately \$38,000 for the vehicle and paid a diesel premium of at least \$1500.
 Mr. Campos purchased and still owns this vehicle.
 Unknown to him at the time the vehicle was purchased, the vehicle only achieved its promised fuel economy and performance because it was equipped with an emissions system that, during normal driving conditions, exceeded the allowed level of pollutants such as NOx.
 BMW's unfair, unlawful, and deceptive conduct in designing, manufacturing, marketing, selling, and leasing the vehicle without proper emission controls has caused Mr. Campos out-of-pocket loss in the form of overpayment at the time of purchase of at least \$1500, and based upon analysis of similar cases overpayment damages will exceed \$10,000 at the time of expert disclosures.
 BMW and Bosch knew about, or recklessly disregarded, the inadequate emission controls during normal driving conditions, but did not disclose such facts or their effects to Mr. Campos so Mr. Campos purchased his vehicle on the reasonable but mistaken belief that his vehicle was a "clean diesel" and/or a "low emission diesel," complied with U.S. emissions standards, was properly EPAcertified, and would retain all of its promised fuel economy and performance throughout its useful life.
 Mr. Campos selected and ultimately purchased his vehicle, in part, because of the diesel system, as represented through advertisements and representations made by BMW.
 Mr. Campos recalls that before he purchased the vehicle, he reviewed representations from the dealership touting the efficiency, fuel economy, and power and performance of the engine.
 Had BMW or Bosch disclosed this design or the fact that the vehicle actually emitted unlawfully high levels of pollutants, Mr. Campos would not have purchased the vehicle or would have paid less for it.
-Mr. Campos and each Class member has suffered an ascertainable loss as a result of BMW's omissions and/or misrepresentations and Defendants' operation of a RICO enterprise associated with the BMW diesel engine system, including but not limited to a high premium for the BMW X5 Diesel engine compared to what they would have paid for a gas-powered engine, out-of- pocket losses by overpaying for the vehicles at the time of purchase, and future attempted repairs, future additional fuel costs, and decreased performance of the vehicles once a repair to the emissions system is made.
+Mr. Campos and each Class member has suffered an ascertainable loss as a result of BMW's omissions and/or misrepresentations and Defendants' operation of a RICO enterprise associated with the BMW diesel engine system, including but not limited to a high premium for the BMW X5 Diesel engine compared to what they would have paid for a gas-powered engine, out-of- pocket losses by overpaying for the vehicles at the time of purchase.
 Neither BMW nor any of its agents, dealers, or other representatives, or Bosch informed Mr. Campos or Class members of the existence of the unlawfully high emissions and/or defective nature of the diesel engine system of the Polluting Vehicles prior to purchase.